smizell/smizell.com-old/source/weblog/2013-11-28-rails-isn-t-really-restful.html.markdown

 ##### Form controls

 These are used to display forms for creating/updating items.
-In most APIs, these forms are either included in the response or in the link relations.
+In most APIs, these forms are either included in the response or described in the link relations.
 That doesn't mean they can't be on a separate URL, though.

 * **new** is a form control for adding a new photo item
 *  **edit** is a form control for editing a photo item